aosabook/500lines/dagoba/dagoba.markdown

 [^footnoteE]: We could make this decision based on a Dagoba-level configuration parameter, a graph-specific configuration, or possibly some type of heuristic.

-[^footnoteF]: Often when faced with space leaks due to deep copying the solution is to use a path copying persistent data structure, which allows mutation-free changes for only log(N) extra space.
+[^footnoteF]: Often when faced with space leaks due to deep copying the solution is to use a path copying persistent data structure, which allows mutation-free changes for only $\log{}N$ extra space.
 But the problem remains: if the host application retains a pointer to the vertex data then it can mutate that data any time, regardless of what strictures we impose in our database.
 The only practical solution is deep copying vertices, which doubles our space usage.
 Dagoba's original use case involves vertices that are treated as immutable by the host application, which allows us to avoid this issue, but requires a certain amount of discipline on the part of the user.

 [^footnoteG]: We use the term 'list' to refer to the abstract data structure requiring push and iterate operations.
 We use JavaScript's 'array' concrete data structure to fulfill the API required by the list abstraction.
 Technically both "list of edges" and "array of edges" are correct, so which we use at a given moment depends on context: if we are relying on the specific details of JavaScript arrays, like the `.length` property, we will say "array of edges".
 Otherwise we say "list of edges", as an indication that any list implementation would suffice.